The Ultimate Guide to the 24-Team FCS Playoff Bracket: Seeds, Matchups, and Predictions

 Photo by Tommy Martino/University of Montana/Getty Images

 Always in the championship mix are the Montana State Bobcats and this year has been no different.
 MSU accomplished a lot this season including extending their current Division I-best 26-game home winning streak that dates all the way back to 2019.
-Bobcat Stadium is not kind to visitors and again it will see the bright lights of the playoffs.
+Bobcat Stadium is not kind to visitors and once more it will see the bright lights of the playoffs.
 The ‘Cats rushing attack is among the best in the country thanks to what feels like ten different guys who can slice through defensive fronts.
 Tommy Mellott and Sean Chambers make up the most dynamic QB tandem in the land while running backs Jared White, Julius Davis and Scottre Humphrey are a three-headed monster in the backfield.
 Montana State, in spite of a rare bad showing in the “Brawl of the Wild”, will not be a pushover.

 #7 Furman Paladins (9-2)